digital-archives/HISTGA1011/final_project/presentation.md

 ## Participation as a Panel Member

 As an audience member, you will serve as part of the digital preservation project proposal panel.
 Your role is to:
 - Ask thoughtful questions that encourage discussion
 - Provide constructive feedback on the feasibility and clarity of the project
-- Engage with the presenter’s approach, identifying areas for further consideration

 This will be part of your participation grade.